jonathasp6/face-app/README.md

 # face-app
-Extract the face parementer using dlib and opencv
+Android app for extract the face parementers using dlib and opencv.

+Don't forget to give permission